srstevenson/nb-clean/README.md

 nb-clean clean < original.ipynb > cleaned.ipynb
 ```

-To also remove empty cells, add the `-e`/`--remove-empty-cells` flag.
+To also remove empty cells, add the `-e` or `--remove-empty-cells` flag.
 To
-preserve cell metadata, add the `-m`/`--preserve-cell-metadata` flag, optionally
+preserve cell metadata, add the `-m` or `--preserve-cell-metadata` flag, optionally
 with a selection of metadata fields to preserve.
 To preserve cell outputs, add
-the `-o`/`--preserve-cell-outputs` flag.
+the `-o` or `--preserve-cell-outputs` flag.
 To preserve cell execution counts, add
-the `-c`/`--preserve-execution-counts` flag.
+the `-c` or `--preserve-execution-counts` flag.
 To preserve notebook metadata, such
-as language version, add the `-n`/`--preserve-notebook-metadata` flag.
+as language version, add the `-n` or `--preserve-notebook-metadata` flag.

 ### Cleaning (Git filter)